 - Watermelon Plants

-While basil is not a typical staple of the diet of a deer, and is often considered an example of deer resistant plants, one of the more common basil companion plants is one of their favorite snacks: tomatoes.
+Basil is not a typical part of a deer’s diet and is often considered an example of deer-resistant plants.
+But, one of the more common basil companion plants is one of their favorite snacks: tomatoes.

 This means that on their way to the tomatoes, it’s possible that they might either eat the basil, or step on it and ruin the plant.